rubanasyeda/LSi-Team-Vision/README.md

 ### Notes
-- have a data pipeline
+- have a data pipeline -> break into components -> write tickets on git to / work among the team
 - have a training set
 - what r risk with dataset
 - understand the dataset